hoangsvit/eplus.dev/cm2c0hlpg000009l8beo57b6u.md

 Dear Readers,

-We are pleased to inform you that our website is now back online after the downtime from 18:00 on 15/10/2024 to 22:00 on 16/10/2024.
+We are pleased to inform you that our website is now back online after the downtime from **18:00 on 15/10/2024** to **22:00 on 16/10/2024**.
 During this period of maintenance and technical resolution, some content may have been temporarily unavailable, and we apologize for any inconvenience caused.

 We are actively working to restore all content and functionalities of the website.
 You can now continue to access and enjoy our blog posts as usual, though some content may take additional time to be fully restored.
 We are committed to ensuring that all services will be fully operational and stable soon.

-If you experience any issues or have questions, please feel free to contact us via \[support email or phone number\].
+If you experience any issues or have questions, please feel free to contact us via [contact@eplus.dev](mailto:contact@eplus.dev).
 We are here to assist you promptly and effectively.

 Thank you very much for your patience during the downtime.
 We hope you continue to support us and enjoy our upcoming content.